Trump lauds 'big win' after Dems 'cave' on shutdown, Schumer criticized

 Sen. Cory Booker, D-N.J., told Politico, Schumer is "doing a great job under very difficult circumstances."

-Earlier, Sen. Richard Shelby, R-Ala., told The Journal that Democrats did not have the public's support druing negotiations and were being blamed for the shutdown.
+Earlier, Sen. Richard Shelby, R-Ala., told The Journal that Democrats did not have the public's support during negotiations and were being blamed for the shutdown.
 He said he believed Democrats “overgamed” the gridlock.

 “I think they gambled and didn’t win.
 Nobody wins when the government shuts down,” he said.